fieldtrip/website/development/project/opm_helmet_design.md

         ft_write_headshape(filename, holder(i), 'fileformat', 'stl');
         filename = sprintf('flattenedspherical-hole-%s.stl', chansel{i});
         ft_write_headshape(filename, hole(i), 'fileformat', 'stl');
+        filename = sprintf('flattenedspherical-padding-%s.stl', chansel{i});
+        ft_write_headshape(filename, padding(i), 'fileformat', 'stl');
     end

 In part 4 of this tutorial we will explain how to combine the different STL files into the final helmet design.

 ### Individualized based on MRI

-We start by reading the individual anatomical MRI, either from a NIFTI file or from DICOM files.
+We start by reading the individual anatomical MRI, either from a NIfTI file or from DICOM files.
 With **[ft_determine_coordsys](/reference/ft_determine_coordsys)** we can see that - although the axes are indicated as "unknown" - the x-axis goes through the nasion and the y-axis goes through the pre-auricular points, consistent with the [CTF coordinate system](/faq/coordsys).

     mri = ft_read_mri('individual.nii');